 Nintendo vs. Sega

-Sega’s arcade games made it a dominant force during the industry's golden age of 1978 to 1983, but Nintendo was experiencing success of its own with its Game & Watch handheld devices.
-The latter company's defining moment came when Donkey Kong arrived in arcades in 1981, bringing with it a defining icon: a carpenter (he wasn’t a plumber until 1983's Mario Bros.) called Mario.
+Nintendo was founded in 1889 as a playing card company, while Sega traces its origins to 1940 as a slot machine firm based in Hawaii.
+Many, many years later, the pair would become fierce rivals in the world of arcade machines, handheld gaming devices, and, most famously, consoles.
+Sega's arcade games made it a dominant force during the industry's golden age of 1978 to 1983, but Nintendo was experiencing success of its own with its Game & Watch handheld devices.
+The latter company's defining moment came when Donkey Kong arrived in arcades in 1981, bringing with it a defining icon: a carpenter called Mario (he didn't become a plumber until 1983's Mario Bros.).

-Nintendo had already dipped its toe in the home console market in 1977 with the snappily titled Color TV-Game in Japan, which was available in four variations, each one boasting six versions of a single game, such as pong.
+Nintendo had already dipped its toe in the home console market in 1977 with the snappily titled Color TV-Game in Japan, which was available in four variations, each one boasting six versions of a single game, such as Pong.
 It released the far more successful Family Computer, or Famicom for short, in Japan in 1983, the same day Sega launched its console - the SG-1000 - which turned out to be a failure for the company.

 The two machines were eventually updated and redesigned for release in North America.
 After its prototype Nintendo Advanced Video System was met with an underwhelming response, Nintendo unleashed the NES in 1985.
 It went on to become the best-selling console of the era, and while Sega's Master System came to the States in 1986 to compete with Nintendo's machine, it couldn't match its rival's popularity.